AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 - [Inventory Check on Cart Load](#disable-inventory-check)—Choose to skip inventory validation of cart items.
 - [Load balancing](#load-balancing)—Enable secondary connections for the MySQL database and Redis instance.

 The AsyncOrder, Deferred Total Calculation, and Inventory Check on Cart Load configuration options all work independently.
-You can use all three features simultaneously or enable and disable features in any combination.
+You can use all three features simultaneously or enable and disable the features in any combination.

 >[!NOTE]
 >